haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

     1. If you haven't done so already, log in to the Magento Admin as an administrator.
     1. Click **STORES** > Settings > **Configuration** > SALES > **Sales Emails**.
     2. In the left pane, locate the section that contains the template you want to override.
 This is the section referenced by **Currently Used For** in your new template.
-(See step 3 earlier in this section.)
+(See 步骤3 earlier in this section.)
     <br>For example, if you created a "New Order" template, the configuration section is **Order** as the following figure shows.
     <br><img src="{{ site.baseurl }}/common/images/email_choose-template.png" alt="Choosing a custom template" width="70%" height="70%"/>
     3. Select your newly created template from the list.